IngridMorstrad/IngridMorstrad.github.io/activities/_posts/2018-12-20-of-flights-and-men.markdown

 “So, did you have to apply for a program?”
 It wasn’t every day that I got to talk to a pilot in training.
 “I had to give an exam.
 I got through on the second try.”
 “Oh, what are the exams like?”
 “Well, there are lots of components.
 There are a bunch of papers you have to write.
-In fact, I’m back here now to give another exam.
-They have a viva too with the examiner and a psychologist present.”
+They have a simulator session too where they assess how you perform under stress, and another with a psychologist present.
+In fact, I’m back here now to give another exam.”
-“A psychologist?”
+“Wait, a psychologist?”
 “Yeah, ever since they had that...”
 “Ah, the plane that crashed off the coast of Nice,” I interrupted.
 As a closet aviophobe, I had spent some time reading about incidents in aviation.
 The crash we were talking about happened due to a pilot intentionally crashing the flight as he was suffering from depression.
 “Yes, so they have to make sure you’re not depressed or suffering from some other condition.”